 In accordance with university policy, academic unit administrators may provide standards of conduct and discipline procedures as deemed appropriate by the individual academic units, according to the descriptions of specific jobs.
 A GA may be dismissed by the administrator of the employing academic unit during the term of the assistant’s appointment under the procedures established in this policy statement:

 - For any reason such as acts of misconduct, insubordination, poor work performance, or job abandonment.

 - For failure to follow or implement adequately communicated reasonable instructions to his or her supervisor when such instructions are within the proper scope of the supervisor’s duties.

 - For failure to make satisfactory progress toward degree objectives or failure to meet any one of the eligibility requirements.

 A violation of the standards established in this procedure will result in disciplinary or corrective action ranging from an oral reprimand to termination of employment.

-Corrective actions should receive the approval of the Department Chair.
+Corrective actions should receive the approval of the component leader.

-Appeals to a corrective action or termination should be made to the Department Chair.
+Appeals of corrective action or termination should be made to the component leader.
 Any further appeal should utilize the established academic appeals process.